Teachable-AI-Lab/teachable-ai-lab/_posts/2023-3-6-Lab-Manual.md

 #### Authorship

-Like other labs, we will follow the Georgia Tech policy ([here](https://www.policylibrary.gatech.edu/research)) as well as the APA guidelines with respect to authorship:
+Like other labs, we will follow the Georgia Tech guidelines ([here](https://researchethics.gatech.edu/authorship)) as well as the APA guidelines with respect to authorship:

 _"Authorship should be based on whether the individual made a significant contribution, such as conceptualization, design, execution, and/or interpretation of the research study, as well as a willingness to take responsibility for the defense of the study should the need arise.
 In contrast, other individuals who participate in part of the study may be more appropriately acknowledged as having contributed certain advice, reagents, analyses, patient material, space, support, etc., but not listed as authors._